Using Chinese Medicine to enhance male fertility

 There are 3 areas of male fertility where Chinese Medicine may be of assistance.

-Assuming a man to be fertile, the aim of fertility enhancement is to promote optimal male reproductive health in preparation for fathering strong, healthy children.
+Assuming a man to be fertile, the aim of fertility enhancement therapies is to promote optimal male reproductive health in preparation for fathering strong, healthy children.

 While there is growing evidence to suggest that male fertility naturally declines with age what we can say is that it certainly is not to the extent of female reproductive decline.
 Men will continuously produce semen until their dying breath and can father children well into old age.

 It takes about 3 months for a man to produce new sperm from its early beginnings to maturity.
-Best therapeutic effect is therefore achieved if Chinese Medicine fertility enhancement treatment begins up to 3 months prior to attempting to conceive.
+Best therapeutic effect is therefore achieved if Chinese Medicine treatment begins up to 3 months prior to attempting to conceive.

 Even if medical infertility is eventually diagnosed this effort is not wasted as it forms the basis of infertility treatment should men wish to continue with Chinese Medicine or the couple decides to undergo IVF treatment.